-Our teeth get a full workout on a daily basis over the course of our lifetimes, and for many seniors there comes a point when dentures become necessary.
+Our teeth get a full workout on a daily basis over the course of our lifetimes, and for many seniors, there comes the point when dentures become necessary.
 Perpetual cavities and tender, swollen gums can present problems with eating and may lead to other health conditions.

 How can Dentures Help?

-Dentures are removable replacements for missing teeth and the surrounding tissues.
-They can be customized to the individual depending on level of damage to existing teeth.
+Seniors with health concerns like memory loss or in need of caregiver assistance may discover that dentures are easier to care for than natural teeth.
+They can be customized to the individual depending on the level of damage to existing teeth.

 Complete vs Partial Dentures